Fuse0210/Capstone-Project/README.md

-# IBM-DS-Final-Project

-This is the final project of IBM Data Science courses.
 In today’s job market, college degree is essential for many high-paying jobs .
 However, there are many high school students in the United States who have been struggling to keep their grades high enough to enter colleges.